|You find that the only problem with the motor is a mummified rat. Removing it only takes a minute, and then the engine runs quite smoothly.

 - "No, you cannot jump to the moon without some ultra-tech ion boots, or max-level telekinesis, or something similar."

 - "Sure, you can roll Brawl or Athletics to try to intimidate the guard by crushing his hand.
 Difficulty...14.
 You're risking drawing a lot of negative attention if this doesn't work smoothly."

 - "Since you've worked with these tools in your background, the water is shallow and calm, and you're not under pressure right now, no need to roll.
 You easily and cleanly cut off the hatch with your welding tools, though it drains the battery 50%."

-- "You are 2000 meters under an ocean of liquid methane, with a damaged diving suit, two levels of exhaustion, and you want to try to offer a snack to this giant monster?
+- "You are 2000 meters under an ocean of liquid methane, with a damaged diving suit, level two exhaustion, and you want to try to offer a snack to this giant monster?
 Roll Animals with disadvantage, TN 20, and it's likely you'll be bitten on a failure."

 Helping: The game already assumes that everyone who wants to help the active player does.
 If you want to aid more directly, look into the leadership skill and the athletics focus.

 Roll: The acting player rolls two dice, usually 2d8, and adds their relevant Skill Level and any other modifiers.

 - If the player does not posess the skill at least level 1, then a -2 penalty modifier is applied to the roll.